Les carabiniers

 1963, directed by Jean-Luc Godard

-At one point during the war in Les carabiniers, Ulysses and Michelangelo, the two peasant soldiers conscripted by the carabiniers, are fighting in a company that has captured a young blonde resister and plans to execute her in the woods.
+At one point in Les carabiniers, the peasant soldiers Ulysses and Michelangelo are fighting in a company that plans to execute a young blonde resister.
 From underneath her hood she calls out “Brothers!” seven times, and after hesitating to shoot they remove her hood.
-What happens next could only happen in a Godard movie: she recites a Mayakovsky poem, and the dumbfounded firing squad has no idea how to react.
+What happens next could only happen in a Godard film: she recites a Mayakovsky poem, and the dumbfounded firing squad has no idea how to react.
 They raise their rifles a few times to shoot, but she continues reciting, and they lower their barrels in confusion.
 Finally an officer takes charge and interrupts her with a count of three, whereupon they fire.

-The obvious question is why the Mayakovsky poem would thwart the firing squad for so long, but of course the incident follows the logic of humor.
+The obvious question is why the Mayakovsky poem should thwart the firing squad for so long, but of course the incident follows the logic of dark humor.
 The real question, and the point of the scene, is why counting to three should make it easier for the soldiers to shoot.
-This sequence calls attention to the real purpose of the count, which is not only to synchronize the line of rifles – the soldiers fire at her one by one anyway.
+This sequence calls attention to the countdown’s real purpose, which is not just to synchronize the line of rifles… the soldiers fire at her one by one anyway.
 The mindless chain of numbers actually breaks down the soldiers’ resistance, dehumanizing them and making them more aggressive.

-Les carabiniers is an anti-war movie, as most viewers take it to be, but its precise argument about war is so unconventional that it’s easy to miss unless the viewer is aware of Jean-Luc Godard’s interest in language.
-Like so many of Godard’s films, it’s about how syntax shapes the way people think.
-It analyzes the root causes of war by exposing how language can reduce people’s thinking to a primitive level, effectively erasing their intelligence and preparing them for war.
+Les carabiniers is an anti-war film, as most viewers take it to be, but its precise argument about war is so unexpected that it’s easy to miss unless one is aware of Jean-Luc Godard’s interest in language.
+Like so much of Godard’s work, it’s about how syntax shapes the ways people think.
+It analyzes the root causes of war by exposing how language can reduce thinking to a primitive level, effectively erasing people’s intelligence and preparing them for war.

-The four leading characters – Ulysses, Michelangelo, Cleopatra, and Venus – are comically stupid, gullible enough to believe war will make them rich.
+The four leads – Ulysses, Michelangelo, Cleopatra, and Venus – are comically stupid, gullible enough to believe war will make them rich.
 When Michelangelo visits a cinema for the first time in his life (the show alludes to three Lumière Brothers films) he makes a spectacle of himself trying to grope a bathing woman on the screen.
-The characters are ready to accept a suitcase full of postcards as title deeds to vast treasures.
-The final intertitle, which describes what Ulysses and Michelangelo imagined in the afterlife, mocks their naïvety.
+The protagonists are ready to accept a suitcase full of postcards as title deeds to vast treasures.
+The final intertitle describes what Ulysses and Michelangelo imagine in the afterlife, mocking their naïvety.
 The four names are ironic, suggesting a pretension to a cultural pedigree that they obviously lack.
 All this low humor is no reason to overlook the argument behind it.
-The target of Les carabiniers is not any real-world person or group, but rather the particular stupidity that goes hand in hand with warlike aggression.
+The target of Les carabiniers is not any real-world class or group, but rather the particular stupidity that goes hand in hand with warlike aggression.

-Les carabiniers begins with an offscreen voice calling for the sound technicians to insert a military march.
-This occurs over the first of many intertitles scrawled in a loose handwriting that connotes a kind of simplemindedness.
-The text however comes from high culture, quoting Argentine writer Jorge Luis Borges describing his preference for worn-out metaphors like comparing stars to eyes, or death to sleep.
-The Borges quote precedes the titles and opening credits, which are all crammed onto a single screen in that same cursive scrawl.
-After the titles, the action begins with a series of views from the front seat of a car, showing four consecutive underpasses on a highway.
-The shots are about as banal as possible and barely distinguishable from one another.
-They don’t even give any clear narrative context – they could represent the two recruiting officers on their way to enlist Ulysses and Michelangelo, but there’s no direct indication of that.
+Les carabiniers begins with an offscreen voice calling for sound technicians to insert a military march.
+The underlying intertitle is scrawled in a loose handwriting that connotes a kind of simplemindedness, but the text comes from high culture, quoting Jorge Luis Borges’s preference for worn-out metaphors, like stars for eyes or sleep for death.
+The Borges quote precedes the opening titles and credits, which are crammed onto a single screen in that same cursive scrawl.
+After the titles, the action begins with four consecutive highway underpasses – banal, barely distinguishable, and lacking narrative context.
+They could represent the two recruiting officers on their way to enlist Ulysses and Michelangelo, but there’s no direct indication of that.

 Already four similar ideas have been introduced in totally different forms: a military march, a cliché, a list, and banal repetition.
 Virtually every idea in Les carabiniers can be traced back to these elements and what they share in common, which is a kind of mindless simplicity.
 These four elements describe the subject (war), the language (cliché), the format (a clustering of undifferentiated things), and the syntax (endless repetition) that Les carabiniers is concerned with.
 Many of these elements will resurface in a more lifelike context: for example the soundtrack intermittently introduces a military drumbeat; the conscription forms handed to Ulysses and Michelangelo are as jumbled as the title card; and the falling bombs and firing cannons in the inserted war footage are as repetitive as the highway shots.